The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for their insightful comments that greatly improved this manuscript.
 We are grateful to Peter Blanchard, Lisa Kewley, Sarah Biddle, and Daichi Tsuna, who all provided extremely helpful guidance and suggestions on several parts of this study.
 The Villar Astro Time Lab acknowledges support through the David and Lucile Packard Foundation, the Research Corporation for Scientific Advancement (through a Cottrell Fellowship), the National Science Foundation under AST-2433718, AST-2407922 and AST-2406110, as well as an Aramont Fellowship for Emerging Science Research.
 This work is supported by the National Science Foundation under Cooperative Agreement PHY-2019786 (the NSF AI Institute for Artificial Intelligence and Fundamental Interactions).
-BDM acknowledges support from NASA ATP (grant number 80NSSC22K0807), the Fermi Guest In- vestigator Program (grant number 80NSSC24K0408) and the Simons Foundation (grant number 727700).
+BDM acknowledges support from NASA ATP (grant number 80NSSC22K0807), the Fermi Guest Investigator Program (grant number 80NSSC24K0408) and the Simons Foundation (grant number 727700).
 The Flatiron Institute is supported by the Simons Foundation.
 DF's contribution to this material is based upon work supported by the National Science Foundation under Award No. AST-2401779.

 The computations in this paper were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.